 That was when she called Topaz Sales Consulting.

-She was direct from the start.
-She did not want a pep talk or a batch of fresh scripts.
-In the first meeting, sitting at the conference table with her arms crossed, she said, “I don’t need my team fired up.
+She was direct from the outset.
+She did not want motivational speeches or new scripts.
+In the first meeting, she stated, “I don’t need my team fired up.
 I need them clear.”

 What is Sales Consulting, and How Does it Work?

-Sales consulting is a type of business advisory that focuses on helping organizations develop strategies to grow their businesses.
-Sales consultants are experts in sales; they work closely with clients to identify opportunities and challenges, provide advice and guidance, and recommend solutions to those issues.
+Sales consulting is a business advisory service that helps organizations develop growth strategies.
+Sales consultants work with clients to identify opportunities and challenges, offer guidance, and recommend solutions.

 What is a sales consulting company typically hired to solve?

-This can include developing sales strategies, teaching sales techniques, providing ongoing coaching to sales reps and sales leaders, and helping you understand the psychology of selling and how to better connect with your customers.
-Sometimes, a sales consultant may be brought in as a Sales Manager for an organization’s entire sales operation.
+This may involve developing sales strategies, teaching techniques, providing ongoing coaching to sales teams and leaders, and helping organizations better understand customer psychology.
+In some cases, a sales consultant may serve as an interim Sales Manager for the entire sales operation.

 Check out our blog for more information about sales consulting, how it works, and how we help clients scale their sales efforts.